 We will explain everything there is to know about working capital so that you can keep your cash flow and your business needs on an even footing.

 Working capital can be thought of as the money that works hard for your business, every day.
 It’s the money that you need to buy your inventory and meet immediate payments like taxes.

 Your business has many assets.
 Some of these are fixed assets, like your real estate or your large equipment.
 They count on the plus side of your business balance sheet, but you can’t use them to buy more stock in a hurry.
 You need capital – accessible, liquid cash – to do that.
 That’s working capital.

 Working capital is not the same as long-term capital, or equity.
 Long-term capital is the money you need to meet fixed, ongoing, and long-term costs such as a marketing budget, employee salaries, and equipment leasing.
 It’s important to have enough equity in your business, too.

 Why do I need working capital?

 Working capital is the lifeblood of your business.
 Your working capital keeps your employees on board by paying their salaries.
 You use working capital to keep your warehouses stocked by buying more inventory.
-Most of all, working capital is what you need to deal with the unexpected.
-You’ll need your working capital to pay your tax bill, or bring in workmen to fix a broken window.
+Most of all, working capital is what you need to deal with unexpected and unforeseeable expenses.
+You’ll need working capital to pay your tax bill or bring in workmen to fix a broken window.

 How is working capital different to other money in my business?